Health Anxiety Therapist NY

 You replay conversations.

-You analyze decisions long after they’ve passed.
+You analyze decisions long after they have passed.

-You imagine worst-case scenarios and then try to prepare for all of them.
+You imagine worst case scenarios and then try to prepare for all of them.

-You Google symptoms, double-check sensations, or seek reassurance, only to feel briefly calmer before the worry returns.
+You Google symptoms, double check sensations, or seek reassurance, only to feel briefly calmer before the worry returns.

 Sometimes the thoughts feel intrusive or unsettling.
 Other times they feel logical, convincing, and impossible to ignore.

-No matter the form, the result is often the same: mental exhaustion, difficulty focusing, and a sense that your mind is running you instead of the other way around.
+No matter the form, the result is often the same.
+Mental exhaustion, difficulty focusing, and a sense that your mind is running you instead of the other way around.

 Overthinking Isn’t the Problem.
 The Cycle Is.

-monitoring for threat or certainty
+• monitoring for threat or certainty

-trying to think your way out of discomfort
+• trying to think your way out of discomfort

-seeking reassurance or answers
+• seeking reassurance or answers

-mentally reviewing to prevent mistakes
+• mentally reviewing to prevent mistakes

-judging yourself for not being able to stop
+• judging yourself for not being able to stop

 These responses make sense, especially if you value responsibility, awareness, or control.
-Unfortunately, they often keep the worry loop going.

 Amanda Grannum, LCSW Online Therapist in NY